 Born and raised in Almería, the southeast of Spain, I developed an interest in storytelling early in my life.
 My mom was a literature teacher, who showed my sister and I great books of the Iberoamerican tradition, and my father’s love for art made him take the family to every available museum anywhere we went.
 We were always listening to the news on the radio, which made me fall in love with the medium, and by the time I bought my first iPod and I loaded it with hundreds of podcasts.
 On the summer of 2009, at the age of seventeen, I was introduced to photography by a close friend who explained me how an image must be filled.
 I used photography a lot over my college years as a way to disconnect and liberate stress, same way I used movies and TV series for.
 Learning about images and plots was something I became really passionate about, and defined the way I understand fiction nowadays.
 The years I spent studying the degree on Spanish Literature and Linguistics let me learn how my mother tongue works and which kinds of mediums could be used to tell a written story.
 It was then when I created my first hypertext project: a snobbish, uptight Tumblr story called “por qué estoy aquí” (“why am I here”).
 After university, I moved to Barcelona to study Journalism.
 There I learnt how to tell stories properly, and found my true passion on the field: photojournalism.
 I bought a secondhand Nikon and started photographing the city and its neighborhoods.
-Back at my hometown, I interned at a local film production company, where I learnt how to create movies advertisement campaigns, along with being able to assist to the 18th edition of the Málaga Film Festival.
+Back at my hometown, I interned at a local film production company, where I learnt how to create advertisement campaigns for movies, along with being able to assist to the 18th edition of the Málaga Film Festival.
 Working at something related to the film industry would be an experience I’d be able to do again twice, at the 6th and 7th editions of the Cinejoven Film and TV Festival, destined to expand the knowledge of audiovisual storytelling.
 The summer after finishing my internship I worked as a music reporter for some online magazines, where I explore photojournalism from a more aesthetically point of view.
 My work at these online magazines also brought me to the field of gender studies and its reality on society, which motivated me to learn more about the subject and its relation with feminism, postcolonial criticism and art, specifically pieces of audiovisual fiction.
 The result of this interest took me back to university, to a pre-PhD scholarship on the field of Narrative Theory, where I focused on studying the representation of gender and sexuality on teenage media.
-Also, I used my passion for radio to produce my own podcast, where directors and writers of teenage fiction share their ideas behind their content.Locked Pro Plan feature
+After that, I had my first solo exhibition called Pico tres, where I explored the themes of sexuality and gender through photography.
+At the same time, I started a series of short-film documentaries based on interviews with creators: el snake del nokia.Locked Pro Plan feature

 Pre-PhD scholarship on the field of Narrative Theory, focused on studying the representation of gender and sexuality on teenage media.